xma711/notebook/linux/remote_desktop/README.md

 just run command: "vino-preferences"

-configure the remote server setting. it is quite straigtforward.
+configure the remote server setting. it is quite straightforward.

-If i want to do this to a remote server, then "ssh -Y username@serverip " first, then in the same terminal run the vino-preferences commmand.
+If i want to do this to a remote server, then "ssh -Y username@serverip " first, then in the same terminal run the vino-preferences command.

 Client side